smartcontractkit/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 ## `fulfillRandomness` must not revert

 If your fulfillRandomness implementation reverts, the VRF service will not attempt to call it a second time.
 Make sure your contract logic does not revert.
 Consider simply storing the randomness and taking more complex follow-on actions in separate contract calls made by you or your users.

-> ✅ NOTE
-> If your implementation does revert, you can independently re-send the fullfilment transaction to ensure that all requests issued by your contract are fulfilled, but the VRF service won't do so on your behalf.)

 ## Use `VRFConsumerBase` in your contract, to interact with the VRF service